 - Yield: 1 pound

 - Method: No Bake

 An easy recipe for Valentine’s Day sweetheart swirl bark filled with pure chocolate, pink swirls, festive sprinkles, and lots of conversation hearts!

 - 6 ounces (170g) white chocolate, coarsely chopped*

 - 2 ounces (about 1/2 cup) pink candy melts*

 - 8 ounces (226g) semi-sweet chocolate, coarsely chopped*

 - Line a large baking sheet with parchment paper or a silicone baking mat.
 Set aside.

 - Melt the white chocolate and pink candy melts together.
 Use a double boiler or microwave.
 If using microwave, stir the chocolate every 20 seconds to help avoid seizing.
 Set aside.

 - Melt the semi-sweet chocolate.
 Pour onto prepared baking sheet and spread out into a large rectangle.
-Drizzle the white chocolate mixture on top in lines.
-See my video for a visual.
+Drizzle the white chocolate mixture on top.
 Use a toothpick or knife to swirl the layers together.
 Decorate the top of the bark with candy hearts and sprinkles.